OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 A consensus algorithm is a method by which a distributed ledger is updated (that is, a new block is added to the block chain), and all parties come to agreement that this did happen.
-For more information on what a consensus algorithm is, see :doc:`Consensus`.
+For more information, see
+:ref:`consensus <consensus> <Consensus>`.

 Block Structure Review
 ----------------------

+A blockchain is a series of blocks linked by hash pointers (pointers that each have an associated hashcode).
-In a block in the blockchain, there is a header and a footer where the header contains hashing information related to the identity of the block such as the creation time stamp and reference to the block before it.
-The footer contains a ledger detailing the history of the block and the blocks before it in the chain.
-Please see :doc:`Blocks` for more information about block structures.
+A block has a header and a footer where the header contains information related to the identity of the block such as the creation time stamp and reference to the block before it.
+The footer contains data such as a collection of transactions.
+For more information, see
+:ref:`blocks <block> <Blocks>`.

 What is Proof of Stake?
 -----------------------